DeepSourceCorp/good-first-issue/README.md

 $ yarn dev -o # start the development server
 ```

-The app should open in your browser.
+The app should open in your browser very easily!